Last updated on .

 Tolima Art Museum

 The Tolima Art Museum (Museo de Arte del Tolima) is in an upscale neighborhood in town.
 It was closed for an installation when we tried to visit.
 It’s typically open daily except Mondays.
-Admission of COP$6,500 for adults and COP$3,500 for children (as of September 2024).
+Admission is COP$8,500 for adults and COP$5,500 for kids and students (as of September 2025).

 Tolima Art Museum in Ibagué, Tolima, Colombia